University of Michigan Professional Nurse Council

 Do NOT refuse to attend the meeting if you are denied your right to have a union representative present.
 We suggest you go through with the meeting while repeatedly asserting your right to a union representative.
 If an official union representative is not available, ask for a coworker to serve as a witness and record what is said.

 If your manager insists on continuing the conversation, take notes and do not answer questions.
-When the meeting ends and you believe that you have been treated unfairly, immediately make arrangements to meet with your Grievance Representative or with your staff council leadership.
+When the meeting ends and you believe that you have been treated unfairly, immediately make arrangements to meet with your district representative or another member of union leadership.

 Remember two things: